 Please respect this – it is for your safety and enjoyment.
 If you are sufficiently prepared you will be able to have some fun whatever the conditions.

-Race numbers and timing chips will be distributed at the pre-race registration upon:
+Race numbers, timing chips & GPS will be distributed at the pre-race registration upon:

 – presentation of photographic ID (passport, identity card)